pirovc/ganon/docs/index.md

 other arguments:
-  -t , --threads        Number of sub-processes/threads to use (default: 1) -l [ ...], --hierarchy-labels [ ...]
+  -t , --threads        Number of sub-processes/threads to use (default: 1) -b, --binning         Optimized parameters for binning (--rel-cutoff 0.25 --reassign).
+Will report (.tre) sequence
+                        abundances.
+This file can be re-generated with 'ganon report'. (default: False) -a, --reassign        Reassign reads with multiple matches with an EM algorithm.
+Will enforce --output-all.
+This file can be re-generated with 'ganon reassign'. (default: False) -l [ ...], --hierarchy-labels [ ...]
                         Hierarchy definition of --db-prefix files to be classified.
 Can also be a string, but input will be sorted to define order (e.g. 1 1 2 3).
 The default value reported without hierarchy is 'H1'